Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 author_profile: true
 ---

-Teaching, to me, is not only the transmission of knowledge but also the cultivation of conceptual agility and reflective judgment.
-I view education as a transformative process that equips students to reason across disciplines, interpret plural epistemologies, and act with civic awareness.
+Teaching, to me, is not only the transmission of knowledge but also the cultivation of conceptual agility, analytical rigor and reflective judgment.
+I view education as a transformative process that equips students to reason across disciplines, interpret plural epistemologies, and act with confidence in their pursuits.

 I integrate real-world examples, responsible use of generative AI, and flipped classroom approaches with up-to-date materials.
 I design content responsive to students' varied academic backgrounds, drawing on my own interdisciplinary journey.
 I encourage social science students to learn advanced research methods through conceptually grounded, narrative-based approaches.